nasa-nccs-hpda/astrotime/README.md

 The workflows save checkpoint files at the end of each epoch.
 By default the model is initialized with any existing checkpoint file at the begining of script execution.
 A workflow's checkpoints are named after it's *version* parameter.
 To execute the script with a new set of checkpoints (while keeping the old ones), create a new script with a different value of the *version* parameter
 (and a new defaults hydra yaml file with the same name in the config dir).
-The second (ckp_version) argument to the _train_ method of the Trainer class is used for fine tuning.
-If this argument is specified, then the training workflow will be initialized with the checkpoint from that version, and all new checkpoint saves will be to the primary version of the workflow.
+The 'ckp_version' of the _train_ configuration is used for fine tuning.
+If this parameter is specified, then the training workflow will be initialized with the checkpoint from that version, and all new checkpoint saves will be to the primary version of the workflow.

 ## Configuration